Wish Dragon: Plot

 After tracking down Din, Pockets betrays Mr. Wang by taking the teapot for himself and asks the wish dragon for his first wish to turn everything he touches to gold.
-He drops Mr. Wang from a large scaffolding, mortally wounding him in front of Li Na.
+He pushes Mr. Wang from a large scaffolding, mortally wounding him in front of Li Na.
 Din chases the goons, and eventually ends up fighting Pockets on Long's back.
-Pockets corners Din and prepares to hit him with his golden hand, but Long puts himself in the way, causing both him and Pockets (who accidentally touched himself) to turn into gold statues.
-Din is unable to stop Long's statue from sinking to the bottom of a river, while Pockets shatters to pieces against the ground.
+Pockets corners Din and prepares to hit him with his golden hand, but Long sacrifices himself by shielding Din, and turns into a gold statue.
+Din ultimately kicks Pockets off of Long, causing his hand to come into contact with himself and petrify him on the way down.
+Pockets shatters to pieces against the ground, but Long's falls into a river.
+Din is unable to stop it from sinking.

 Long finds his human self at the entrance to the Spirit world.
 Despite being tempted to go through the gates, he pleads with the guardian of the gate to return to Din because he has not used his third wish.
 The guardian agrees, on one condition.
 Din uses his last wish to heal Mr. Wang, and Long disappears.

 Sometime later, Mr. Wang starts a restaurant featuring Din's mother's cooking, with both Din and Li Na helping.
 Din finds a teapot like the one Long resided in and releases him.
 Long tells Din the sole condition for his return to Earth was to stay and serve ten more masters.
 After saying goodbye to Long, Din places the teapot on a carriage driven by the elderly man from the beginning, who is actually the guardian of the gate to the Spirit world.